-A constant focus on the task at hand is what sets Kimmich apart, according to Flick, something that is clearly paying off for the 26-year-old Germany international.
+A constant focus on the task at hand is what sets Kimmich apart, according to Flick, something that is clearly paying off for the Germany international.

 An integral part of Bayern's sextuple-winning squad and already a six-time Bundesliga champion, Kimmich is showing plenty of signs that suggest he has the potential to meet Flick's prediction.

-Having initially starred as a right-back with Bayern, the former VfB Stuttgart and RB Leipzig player has now made the No.6 role his own.
+Having initially starred as a right-back with Bayern, the former VfB Stuttgart and RB Leipzig player has since made the No.6 role his own.
 He's only featured once at full-back in the Bundesliga since the start of 2020/21, and his influence in a central role for both club and country is increasing all the time.

 Watch: Analysis: Kimmich the Boss